- Complete Lesson One: Japan’s Demographic Challenges and Human Capital Issues (all readings, one required question, and one optional question)

 - (optional) If you are not able to use these materials in your own class, how might you share it with other teachers in your school?

-When addressing the above questions for this lesson, please consider the following questions:
+When addressing the above questions for this lesson, consider: